Victoria's Secret & Co. (VSCO) Shares Plummet Below 1-Year High

-Victoria’s Secret & Co.
-(NYSE: VSCO)’s stock price has gone decline by -1.96 in comparison to its previous close of 33.14, however, the company has experienced a -4.47% decrease in its stock price over the last five trading days.
+The stock price of Victoria’s Secret & Co.
+(NYSE: VSCO) has plunged by -1.02 when compared to previous closing price of 33.26, but the company has seen a -0.66% decline in its stock price over the last five trading sessions.
+Barron’s reported on 01/05/23 that Gap, Victoria’s Secret Struggled in 2022.
+UBS Says This Year Won’t Be Better.

 Is It Worth Investing in Victoria’s Secret & Co.
 (NYSE: VSCO) Right Now?

 The price-to-earnings ratio for Victoria’s Secret & Co.
-(NYSE: VSCO) is above average at 7.76x, Analysts have differing opinions on the stock, with 4 analysts rating it as a “buy,” 1 as “overweight,” 4 as “hold,” and 1 as “sell.”
+(NYSE: VSCO) is above average at 7.87x.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 4 rating it as “hold,” and 1 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for Victoria’s Secret & Co.
-(VSCO) is $43.90, which is $12.29 above the current market price.
-The public float for VSCO is 72.06M, and currently, short sellers hold a 10.01% ratio of that floaft.
-The average trading volume of VSCO on April 19, 2023 was 1.45M shares.
+The average price estimated by analysts for VSCO is $43.90, which is $11.86 above than the current price.
+The public float for VSCO is 72.06M, and at present, short sellers hold a 10.01% of that float.
+The average trading volume of VSCO on April 25, 2023 was 1.44M shares.

 VSCO’s Market Performance